sreekar998/chatbot/README.md

 * **Python 3.11:** The project is developed using Python 3.11.
 * **Poetry:** Poetry is used for managing dependencies.
 Install it from [https://python-poetry.org/](https://python-poetry.org/).
 * **OpenAI API Key:** You'll need an OpenAI API key to use the GPT language model.
 Obtain one from [https://openai.com/](https://openai.com/).
-* **Google Search API Key (Optional):** If you want to use Google Search, you'll need a Google Cloud account and set up the Custom Search API.
+* **Google Search API Key :** You'll need a Google Cloud account and set up the Custom Search API.

 ## Setup